 Command to set DIO4 Low:

-Open the Terminal tab in X-CTU and click the Show Hex button.
+Open the Console tab in X-CTU and enter the API command as shown below

-Click the send data button.
+Click the "Send selected frame" button.
 You should see your packet displayed in the X-CTU's main window in blue followed by a response packet in red.
 If you do not receive a response, check your packet for accuracy.
-Definitions of the remote AT command (0x17) and the remote command response (0x97) can be found in the API section of the product manual.
+Definitions of the remote AT command (0x17) and the remote command response (0x97) can be found in product manual.

 On the Receiving radio you should see the LED 3 go off when the set high command is sent on go on when the set low command is set.
 You may also verify the state by connecting a multi-meter to Pin 11 of the module to check its voltage state as it is toggled from High to low.
 The pin should read about 3.3v when high and about 0 volts when low.

-Note: This article is written using the XBee ZB radios but the concepts are applicable to most of the XBee Radio lineup that offer API mode.
+Note: This article is written using Digi XBee3 ZB radios but the concepts are applicable to most of the XBee Radio lineup that offer API mode.